lerna/lerna/README.md

   3. Update the `package.json` of all updated packages to their new versions.
   4. Update all dependencies of the updated packages with the new versions.
   5. Create a new git commit and tag for the new version.
-  6. Publish update packages to npm.
+  6. Publish updated packages to npm.
 2. Once all packages have been published, remove the `lerna-temp` tags and add the tags to `latest`.

-> A temporary dist-tag is initally used to prevent the case where only some of the packages are published due to an error.
+> A temporary dist-tag is used at the start to prevent the case where only some of the packages are published; this can cause issues for users installing a package that only has some updated packages.

 #### --npm-tag [tagname]